ArnavRD1/Nexus/README.md

 Autonomous execution
 Error recovery
 Audit logging

 🤝 Contributing

 Contributions are welcome!

 Feel free to fork the repository and submit a pull request.

 📄 License

-This project is for educational and demonstration purposes.
+This project is for educational and demonstration purposes only.